OpenFAST/openfast/docs/source/user/seastate/input_files.rst

 (filtered, etc.) or checked for physical correctness.
 Full externally generated wave kinematics (**WaveMod** = 6) cannot be used in conjunction with the potential-flow solution, and only vertical and Wheeler wave stretching are allowed, not extrapolation stretching.
+Users can run the SeaState standalone driver program with any of the internal wave-generation models, e.g., **WaveMod** = 2, with **WrWvKinMod** = 2 in the driver input to generate a set of valid input files for **WaveMod** = 6 as templates.

 Using user-defined wave frequency components (**WaveMod** = 7) requires a text-formatted input data file with the extension *.Comp* containing